YosysHQ-Docs/AppNote-109/docs/source/index.rst

 Liveness Properties
 -------------------
 A liveness property checks that something good eventually happens.
-This kind of properties are more complex to check in FPV because, in contrast with safety properties where CEX can be found in a single state, for liveness properties this is not the case, since to find a CEX, sufficient evidence is needed that the "good thing" could be postponed forever, and sometimes an auxiliary property is needed to help the solver understand that there is some progress ongoing (fairness assumption).
+These kinds of properties are more complex to check in FPV because in contrast to safety properties a CEX cannot be found in a single state.
+To find a CEX,
+sufficient evidence is needed that the "good thing" could be postponed forever, and sometimes an auxiliary property is needed to help the solver understand that there is some progress ongoing (fairness assumption).